Karpathy's LLM OS (2023): the architecture blueprint we still use today

 If Software 2.0 (entry #1 in this series) redefined how software is written, LLM OS redefined what it looks like when it runs.
 The analogy is the most useful mental model we've ever found for explaining multi-agent systems to people who have never built one:

 Every architecture decision becomes obvious once the analogy clicks.
-You don't give every process unlimited RAM — you page memory in and out.
-You don't give every process root access — you scope permissions.
-You instrument the kernel — every syscall is logged.
+You don't give every process unlimited RAM.
+You page memory in and out.
+You don't give every process root access.
+You scope permissions.
+You instrument the kernel.
+Every syscall is logged.

 These aren't AI-specific insights.
 They're OS design principles from the 1970s.
 We just forgot to apply them to agents.